turboapps/docs/building/working_with_containers/containers.md

 Navigate to **Settings**.
 A default display name is set, you can change this to something more appropriate such as Instedit or Insted.

 Optionally, under **Repo Information** enter a build script URL if you have one.
 For more information on how to create a build script read on [here](/docs/building/continuous-integration).
 Enter a **Developer website** and **Support website** if desired.
-This information will be display on the application's repo page.
+This information will be displayed on the application's repo page.

 ![](/components/docs/building/working_with_containers/PUBLISH5.png)

 The Turbo.net hub provides the ability to create custom run pages for applications.
 For an example of this, click [here](https://turbo.net/run/instedit/insted).
 The run page provides a great presentation and end user experience.
-This run page can also be embedded within a website or blog, if enabled.
+If enabled, this run page can also be embedded within a website or blog.
 For an example of an embedded run page click [here](https://blog.turbo.net/creating-sql-test-lab-environments/) and scroll to the bottom of the page.

 Enter a **Heading**, which will be the application name displayed to the end users.
-Enter a **SubHeading** which should be a brief description of the application.
-Optionally enter an **Article URL** which will provide a hyperlink to a source page e.g. if you choose to host an application you created, you can link to your own hosted blog about the application.
+Enter a **SubHeading** which should contain a brief description of the application.
+Optionally enter an **Article URL** which will provide a hyperlink to a source page e.g. if you choose to host an application you created, you can link to your own hosted blog with information about the application.

 Click on **Choose File** to upload a **Splash image**.
 (1033 x 752 px is a good size for this) This could be a static screenshot of the application or possibly an animated gif of the application being used.
 Click on **Choose File** to upload a **Background image**.
 Optionally repated these steps to upload a **Splash thumbnail** and **Background thumbnail** image.